LBLucaBonetti/autoi18n/README.md

 # autoi18n

-autoi18n is a CLI tool to automatically insert entries from a source to one or multiple target languages into [Property Resource Bundle](https://en.wikipedia.org/wiki/.properties) files.
+autoi18n is a CLI tool to automatically insert entries translated from a source to one or multiple target languages into [Property Resource Bundle](https://en.wikipedia.org/wiki/.properties) files.

 The following assumptions should be kept in mind before using autoi18n: